t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

   can be configured.
 For example, a network may inform the bootstrap server of a new connecting IoT client device.

+OMA has the following characteristics:

+  * Terms:
+  * Players:
+  * Initial beliefs assumed in the device:
+  * Processes:
+  * Beliefs imparted to the device after protocol execution:

 ## Open Connectivity Foundation (OCF)